-You can now take advantage of a digital version of your sermon notes - right inside your app.
-With Interactive Sermon Notes, users can take notes on their device and email themselves a copy to refer back to later.
+You can now take advantage of a digital version of your sermon notes right inside your app.
+With Interactive Notes, users can take notes on their devices and email themselves a copy to refer back to later.

 You can create a numbered list within your notes.
-Here are examples of how your numbered list will look, both on the back end and in-app.
+Here is an example of how your numbered list will look, both on the back end and in-app.

-You are also able to create a bulleted list within your notes.
-It is worth noting having a bulleted list within a numbered list is not supported.
-Here is an example of a bulleted list:
+You can also create a bulleted list within your notes.
+Below is an example of a bulleted list.

 A Snapshot of Basic Markdowns